PabloInnocenti/Design-patterns-Java/Documentacion/Creational/AbstractFactory.md

 Usos conocidos:

-Las Abstract Factory son usadas para Dependency Injection (DI).
+Las Abstract Factory son muy usadas para Dependency Injection (DI).
-* Datasources
+* Datasources (Drivermanager.class) / (Hibernate) / ADO .Net
+* Interfaz al usuario,etc.
+* Spring framework

+Consideraciones:
 * You need abstract factory when different polymorphic classes has different instantiation procedure.
 And you want some module to create instances and use them, without knowing any details of object initialization.
 * In absence of Abstract Factory, Client need to know details of concrete classes.
 This tight coupling has been removed with Abstract Factory.
 * Now Factory Method exposes an contract, that client has to use.
 You can add more products to your factory by adding new products, which implement interface exposed by Factory Method.
-* Interfaz al usuario,etc
+* It allows you to introduce an Inversion of Control (IoC) container easily
+* It makes your code more testable as you can mock interfaces
+* It gives you a lot more flexibility when it comes time to change the application (i.e. you can create new implementations without changing the dependent code)

 Credits
 [iluwatar git](https://github.com/iluwatar/java-design-patterns/tree/master/factory-method)